bhisaac/5eFP/5eFP-SRD.md

 The skills related to each ability score are shown in the following list.
 See an ability’s description in the later sections of this section for examples of how to use a skill associated with an ability.

-### The Five Skills
+### 5eFP Skills

-The five skills include insight, medicine, perception, performance, and survival.
+5eFP skills include insight, medicine, perception, performance, survival, and tools.
 The five skills are used in all tabletop roleplaying games.
 5eFP skills grant deeper story access and greater player agency while encouraging their growth within the player characters (PCs) and our real life (RL).
 The five skills remind us of our abilities and our free agency.

 ### Insight